jasonalantolbert/gh-auth/README.md

 If you're using an OAuth app and don't define any scopes, GitHub will default to granting it read-only access to the public data associated with the account being authenticated and nothing more.
-(For GitHub apps, [scopes are defined on GitHub](https://docs.github.com/en/free-pro-team@latest/developers/apps/editing-a-github-apps-permissions) and can't be changed from this module.)
+(For GitHub apps, [scopes are defined on GitHub](https://docs.github.com/en/free-pro-team@latest/developers/apps/editing-a-github-apps-permissions) and can't be changed from this library.)

 ## License